 For most of us with female sex hormones, the menstrual cycle and menstruation is something that plays a big part in our lives.
 We think of menstruation as getting a period and dealing with all the annoyances that come with it.
 What a lot of us don’t realise (thanks sex ed for the lack of education) is that the menstrual cycle is something that our bodies are always going through.

-There’s so much to learn about the menstrual cycle so we’ve brought you this mini-guide with some of the basics, including the different stages and how we can track our menstruation!
+There’s so much to learn about the menstrual cycle so we’ve brought you this mini-guide with some of the basics, including the different stages and how we can track our menstruation and a Free Downloadable Mandala Cycle Tracking Chart!
 If you want to learn more and deep dive into this topic, don’t miss our UM Club Episode with Period Coach Sarah Starrs and all the amazing info she shared with us!
-Not a member yet?
-Join the UM Club!
-Once you’ve signed up check out our Menstrual Cycle workshop with Sarah that we’re hosting this month.
-It’s free for members or you can buy a ticket.
+You can also check out our $3.33 Ultimate Guide to Cycle Syncing and our Menstrual Cycle Masterclass with Sarah.

 What is the Menstrual Cycle?